NicholasLea/codi-crac2022_scripts/2022_CODI_CRAC_Introduction.md

 ## 3. The phases

-There will be two main phases for the shared task, and the test phrase will be further divided into a predicted and gold phase.
+There will be two main phases for the shared task, and the test phrase will be further divided into a predicted, a gold mention and gold anaphor phase.
 Please look at the Codalab site for exact dates as these may change.

 ###  Development phase

-During the development phase, the training data from ARRAU will be made available, as well as gold versions of the dev subsets of the four main corpora.
+During the development phase, the training data from ARRAU and four dialogue corpora will be made available, as well as gold versions of the dev subsets of the four main corpora.

 ###  Test phase

- The test phase will be divided in two parts: evaluation on predicted data (no markables supplied), and evaluation on gold markables (markables supplied).
+ The test phase will be divided in three parts: evaluation on predicted data (no markables are supplied), evaluation on gold mentions (gold mentions are supplied) and evaluation on gold anaphors (both gold mentions and gold anahpors are supplied).

 ## 4. Input and output formats